Austin Mitchell: Journalism

 He first became involved in television journalism while teaching history and politics in New Zealand in the 1960s.
 He fronted the current affairs show Compass and in 1965 conducted an interview series with leading politicians Men on the Hill in which he explored the balance of power among the institutions of modern government such as caucus, departments, cabinet, and parliament with an emphasis on the question of who governs?.
 In 1966 he hosted a fortnightly television series Topic exploring an issue of the day and also fronted one-off television programmes – for example The New Zealand woman – who is she.
-On returning to the UK he used his New Zealand television experience to become a journalist at ITV company Yorkshire Television from 1969 to 1977, presenting their regional news programme Calendar, although he spent a short period at the BBC in 1972.
+On returning to the UK he used his New Zealand television experience to become a journalist at ITV company Yorkshire Television from 1969 to 1977, presenting their regional news programme Calendar, although he spent a short period at the BBC in 1972, including presentation, on the 24 Hours current affairs show, of a report about the fishing industry at Grimsby.
 During his period at Yorkshire, Mitchell chaired a tense live studio discussion involving Brian Clough and Don Revie, immediately following Clough's sacking by Leeds United in 1974.